wilofice/dahomey/doc/tor.md

 In a typical situation, this suffices to run behind a Tor proxy:

-    ./dahomeyd -proxy=127.0.0.1:9050
+    ./danxomed -proxy=127.0.0.1:9050

-## 2. Automatically create a Dahomey Core onion service
+## 2. Automatically create a Danxome Core onion service

-Dahomey Core makes use of Tor's control socket API to create and destroy ephemeral onion services programmatically.
-This means that if Tor is running and proper authentication has been configured, Dahomey Core automatically creates an onion service to listen on.
+Danxome Core makes use of Tor's control socket API to create and destroy ephemeral onion services programmatically.
+This means that if Tor is running and proper authentication has been configured, Danxome Core automatically creates an onion service to listen on.
 The goal is to increase the number of available onion nodes.

-This feature is enabled by default if Dahomey Core is listening (`-listen`) and it requires a Tor connection to work.
+This feature is enabled by default if Danxome Core is listening (`-listen`) and it requires a Tor connection to work.
 It can be explicitly disabled with `-listenonion=0`.
 If it is not disabled, it can be configured using the `-torcontrol` and `-torpassword` settings.

-To see verbose Tor information in the dahomeyd debug log, pass `-debug=tor`.
+To see verbose Tor information in the danxomed debug log, pass `-debug=tor`.

 ### Control Port